COMP2150-24s1/level-design-assessment-abeeratif/README.md

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?

+Throughout the difficulty curve, there is a modulated increase in difficulty which strikes a balance in between anxiety and boredom where the player becomes engaged and in a flow channel.
+As the skill increases, the level must not be too easy or too difficult, otherwise the flow will be broken.

 The rising action in the intensity curve is when the early encounters in section one start with manageable challenges, gradually introducing mechanics and enemies.

 The climax in the intensity curve is when the player must weave through the platforms and obstacles and fight enemies using both short ranged and long ranged attacks.
 These challenges result in a high level of tension, pressure, urgency and excitement.